 Antimicrobial: Honey prohibits the growth of certain bacteria.

-Wild Honey also contains Gluconic Acid which behaves as a chelating agent, it binds together with metal agents, helping to keep skin care formulas free from microbes.
+Wild Honey also contains Gluconic Acid, which behaves as a chelating agent; it binds together with metal agents, keeping skincare formulas free from microbes.

-Our skin is also naturally acidic, thus making Honey a great inclusion for repairing the skin’s barrier function.
+Our skin is also naturally acidic, thus making honey a great inclusion for repairing your skin’s barrier function.
 You can read all about the pH of our skin here.